5 Early Warning Signs of Dyslexia

 Some dyslexics have difficulty telling time on a clock with hands.
 Granted, in this digital age, that may also be true of a lot of kids, but it is especially true of dyslexic kids.

 Aside from b and d, neither of my kids reverse letters or transpose words.
-Dyslexia can look distinctly different from one person to the next, but each of symptoms I’ve listed are signs that I noticed in my kids.
+Dyslexia can look distinctly different from one person to the next, but all of the symptoms I’ve listed are signs that I noticed in my kids.
 I wish I’d known more about the signs and symptoms of dyslexia so that I could, potentially, have caught it and sought treatment earlier.

 Do you have a dyslexic child?
 What signs did you notice?